Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase1.md

 * **:green_circle: Action**: Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop)
 * **:green_circle: Action**: Open a command line interface (Command Prompt on Windows, Terminal on Mac OS, etc.) and type the following command to run the Dataset Insights Docker image:
-`docker run -p 8888:8888 -v "<path to synthetic data>:/data" -t unitytechnologies/datasetinsights:latest`, where the path to data is what we looked at earlier.
+`docker run -p 8888:8888 -v <path to synthetic data>:/data -t unitytechnologies/datasetinsights:latest`, where the path to data is what we looked at earlier.
 You can copy the path using the _**Copy Path**_ button in the `Perception Camera` UI.

+> :information_source: If you get an error about the format of the command, try the command again **with quotation marks** around the folder mapping argument, i.e. `"<path to synthetic data>:/data"`.

 This will download a Docker image from Unity.
 If you get an error regarding the path to your dataset, make sure you have not included the enclosing `<` and `>` in the path and that the spaces are properly escaped.